BU-NU-CLOUD-SP18/Cross-Layer-Tracing-in-Kubernetes/README.md

 ●	Ingress: A collection of rules that allow inbound connections to reach the cluster services.

-●	Jaeger: a distributed tracing used for monitoring microservices-based distributed systems.

-●	HotRod: a sample application that has had tracing implemented by Jaeger.

-●	OSProfiler: Another tracing implementation that may be used.

 ## Vision & Goals
 We will implement end-to-end tracing for Kubernetes on the data-plane.
 This includes instrumenting one or more subsystems within the Kubernetes structure.
 As data-plane features become a part of the flow and behavior of an application, implementing trace points within them allows for a cross-layer, enabling a complex and deeper understanding of an application’s behavior.
 If issues come up in a distributed cluster operated by Kubernetes, tracing is an idea method to resolve said issues.